ECSatUW/ecsatuw.github.io/_posts/2018-01-20-getting-started-with-python.md

 *Note:* If you want to be able to use the conda command in the Command Prompt or bash shell, check the Add Conda to PATH box during installation.

-After you have installed conda, you can run the following to update and test your installation:
+After you have installed conda, you can run the following commands in your Terminal/Command Prompt/git bash to update and test your installation:

 1. Update conda’s listing of packages for your system: `conda update conda`
 2. Test your installation: `conda list`